5 Common Roofing Materials to Consider for Your Custom HomeMay 10, 2022

 Just like slate shingles, ceramic and clay tiles require a pretty labor-intensive installation process.
 Since these tiles are very fragile, repairs can be tricky.
 Even simple tasks like chimney upkeep can be more tedious due to the fragility of the tiles.
 Keeping these extra expenses in mind is important as you decide on what material you may pick.

 Metal roofing can sound more industrial and not well-suited for homes, but metal roofing is incredibly versatile.
+It’s a common roofing material for A-frame houses and several other home designs as well.
 Metal roofing can be made to look like other types of roofing, so you don’t have to sacrifice style for durability.

 You can even paint metal roofing, so your options are wide open.
 Metal roofing is also very energy-efficient as it absorbs less heat than other materials.
 It also can last up to 50 years and the maintenance level is quite low.